HaikuTeam/animator/QA.md

-As a logged-out user, logging in with bad credentials shows meaningful error As a logged-out user, I can log in with my credentials As a logged-in user, opening app takes me to project dashboard Clicking on the EULA link takes me to the EULA page The projects dash lets me click a user button to log out When opening a project, removing `~/.haiku/auth`, then navigating back to project dash I'm logged out I can click the sign up link
+As a logged-out user, logging in with bad credentials shows meaningful error As a logged-out user, I can log in with my credentials As a logged-in user, opening app takes me to project dashboard The projects dash lets me click a user button to log out When opening a project, removing `~/.haiku/auth`, then navigating back to project dash I'm logged out I can click the sign up link